Don’t have much time, but need a good resume ASAP? Here’s a master list of the best resume tips out there, plus a bonus to make your life easier.

 Pro Tip: It’s a good idea to write this section once you come up with a full-length version of your resume.
 Since it’s a short version, it would be good to have the long version first.

-3. Create the Perfect Medical-Surgical Nurse Job Description for a Resume
+3. Create the Perfect Medical Surgical Nurse Resume Job Description

 The work experience section is where the vital fluids of your resume flow.
 It calls for special care and attention.